heavenmarshal/driving_school/homelink.md

 cross.
 The hand light provide warnings for the pedestrians to move quickly and cautiously, but it does not provide the information of the time as well.
-The timer light informs the pedestrians the time left but as straightforward as the pictograph walking man.
+The timer light informs the pedestrians the time left but not as straightforward as the pictograph walking man.

 ### l.
 Do you know what is scrambled intersection?
 Would this intersection benefit from one?